boazbk/tcs/lec_02_representation.md

 * Given (a representation of) an integer $x$, compute its _factorization_; i.e., the list of primes $p_1 \leq \cdots \leq p_k$ such that $x = p_1\cdots p_k$.
 (This corresponds to computing a function from $\{0,1\}^*$ to $\{0,1\}^*$.)

-* Given (a representation of) a logical true or false statement about the integers such as the Reimann Hypothesis, the twin prime conjecture, etc.., decide whether it is true or fale.
+* Given (a representation of) a logical true or false statement about the integers such as the Riemann Hypothesis, the twin prime conjecture, etc.., decide whether it is true or fale.
 (This corresponds to computing a partial function from $\{0,1\}^*$ to $\{0,1\}$; we can also make this a total function by arbitrarily assigning some trivial statement such as `1+1=2` to strings that do not correspond to a valid statement.)

 * Given (a representation of) a graph $G$ and two vertices $s$ and $t$, compute the length of the shortest simple (i.e., non intersecting) path in $G$ between $s$ and $t$, or do the same for the _longest_ simple path between $s$ and $t$.
 (Both correspond to computing a function from $\{0,1\}^*$ to $\{0,1\}^*$, though it turns out that there is a huge difference in their computational difficulty.)

 *  Given (a representation of) an image $I$, decide if $I$ is a photo of a cat or a dog.
 (This corresponds to a partial function from $\{0,1\}^*$ to $\{0,1\}$, though of course there is more than one partial function that would correspond to this task.)

-etc.. etc..
+etc. etc.

 Given every particular (partial) function $F$, there can be several possible _algorithms_ to compute this function.
 We will be interested in questions such as:

 * For a given function $F$, can it be the case that _there is no algorithm_ to compute $F$?

 * If there is an algorithm, what is the best one?
-Could it be that $F$ is "effectively uncomputable" in the sense that every algorithm for computing $F$ requires an prohibitively large amount of resources?
+Could it be that $F$ is "effectively uncomputable" in the sense that every algorithm for computing $F$ requires a prohibitively large amount of resources?

 * If we can't answer this question, can we show equivalence between different functions $F$ and $F'$ in the sense that either they are both easy or they are both hard?

-* Can a function being hard to compute every be a _good thing_?
+* Can a function being hard to compute ever be a _good thing_?
 Can we use it for applications in areas such as cryptography?

 In order to do that, we will need to mathematically define the notion of an _algorithm_, which is what we'll do in the next lecture.